Welcome to PayPal!

 You must only conduct transactions from your account and on your own behalf, and be the beneficial owner and the holder of the account.

-You can open a business account if you are an individual or a legal entity or organization that holds a valid CPF or CNPJ and primarily uses PayPal to sell goods or services or accept donations.
+You can open a business account if you are an individual or a legal entity or organization that holds a valid CPF or CNPJ and primarily uses PayPal to sell goods or services or receive donations.
 With a business account, you can do things like (as applicable):

 - Use a company or business name as the name on your PayPal account.